elastic/kibana/packages/kbn-config-schema/README.md

 ```

 __Notes:__
-* The `@kbn/config-schema` neither validates nor coerces "dereferenced" value and developer is responsible for making sure that it has the appropriate type.
+* The `@kbn/config-schema` neither validates nor coerces the "dereferenced" value and the developer is responsible for making sure that it has the appropriate type.

 ## Custom validation

-Using built-in schema primitives may not be enough in some scenarios or sometimes the attempt to model complex schema with built-in primitives only may result into unreadable piece of code.
+Using built-in schema primitives may not be enough in some scenarios or sometimes the attempt to model complex schemas with built-in primitives only may result in unreadable code.
 For these cases `@kbn/config-schema` provides a way to specify a custom validation function for almost any schema building block through the `validate` option.

 For example `@kbn/config-schema` doesn't have a dedicated primitive for the `RegExp` based validation currently, but you can easily do that with a custom `validate` function: